jeremygray/pyfilesec/docs/source/index.rst

 Some considerations:

 - A test-suite is included as part of the library.
-The aim is to provide complete coverage (we're not there yet).
-See Performance and tests, below.
+The aim is to provide very high or complete coverage--it was over 90% coverage at one point but most tests need to be rewritten for the ``SecFile`` class).
 - OpenSSL is not distributed as part of the library (see Installation).
 - By design, the computer used for encryption can be different from the computer used for decryption; it can be a different device, operating system, and version of OpenSSL.